Feds fund mental health crisis teams to stand in for police

 “Too often law enforcement is asked to respond to situations that they are not trained to handle,” Wyden said.
 “On the streets in challenging times, too often the result is violence, even fatal violence, particularly for Black Americans.”

 Wyden’s legislation includes $15 million in planning grants to help states get going.
 The Congressional Budget Office estimates the program could take a couple of years to fully implement.
-Wyden said the $1 billion is a “down payment” on what he hopes will become a permanent part of Medicaid.
+The $1 billion will be available to states for five years, beginning next April.
+Wyden said it’s a “down payment” on what he hopes will become a permanent part of Medicaid.

 The idea may be well-timed, said Medicaid expert MaryBeth Musumeci, of the nonpartisan Kaiser Family Foundation.
 The coronavirus pandemic has worsened society’s pervasive mental health and substance abuse problems.
 At the same time, protests over police shootings of Black people have created an appetite for anything that could break the cycle.